sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 ## Setting up the environment

-To install in memory datasets package , simply, use the following commands inside a Julia session:
+To install in memory Datasets package , simply, use the following commands inside a Julia session:

 ```julia
 julia> using Pkg